Serial Experiments Lain: Themes

 Serial Experiments Lain is not a conventionally linear story, being described as "an alternative anime, with modern themes and realization".
 Themes range from theological to psychological and are dealt with in a number of ways: from classical dialogue to image-only introspection, passing by direct interrogation of imaginary characters.

 Communication, in its wider sense, is one of the main themes of the series, not only as opposed to loneliness, but also as a subject in itself.
 Writer Konaka said he wanted to directly "communicate human feelings".
 Director Nakamura wanted to show the audience — and particularly viewers between 14 and 15—"the multidimensional wavelength of the existential self: the relationship between self and the world".

 Loneliness, if only as representing a lack of communication, is recurrent through Lain.
 Lain herself (according to Anime Jump) is "almost painfully introverted with no friends to speak of at school, a snotty, condescending sister, a strangely apathetic mother, and a father who seems to want to care but is just too damn busy to give her much of his time".
 Friendships turn on the first rumor; and the only insert song of the series is named Kodoku no shigunaru, literally "signal of loneliness".

 Mental illness, especially dissociative identity disorder, is a significant theme in Lain: the main character is constantly confronted with alter-egos, to the point where writer Chiaki Konaka and Lain's voice actress Kaori Shimizu had to agree on subdividing the character's dialogues between three different orthographs.
 The three names designate distinct "versions" of Lain: the real-world, "childish" Lain has a shy attitude and bear pajamas.
 The "advanced" Lain, her Wired personality, is bold and questioning.
 Finally, the "evil" Lain is sly and devious, and does everything she can to harm Lain or the ones close to her.
-As a writing convention, the authors spelled their respective names in kanji, katakana, and roman characters (see picture).
+As a writing convention, the authors spelled their respective names in kanji, katakana, and Latin characters (see picture).

 Reality never has the pretense of objectivity in Lain.
 Acceptations of the term are battling throughout the series, such as the "natural" reality, defined through normal dialogue between individuals; the material reality; and the tyrannic reality, enforced by one person onto the minds of others.
 A key debate to all interpretations of the series is to decide whether matter flows from thought, or the opposite.
 The production staff carefully avoided "the so-called God's Eye Viewpoint" to make clear the "limited field of vision" of the world of Lain.

 Theology plays its part in the development of the story too.
 Lain has been viewed as a questioning of the possibility of an infinite spirit in a finite body.
 From self-realization as a goddess to deicide, religion (the title of a layer) is an inherent part of Lain's background.